Eugene Onegin: The duel

 On the day of the duel, Zaretsky gets several more chances to prevent the duel from happening.
 Because dueling was forbidden in the Russian Empire, duels were always held at dawn.
 Zaretsky urges Lensky to get ready shortly after 6 o'clock in the morning (chapter 6, stanza XXIII), while the sun only rises at 20 past 8, because he expects Onegin to be on time.
 However, Onegin oversleeps (chapter 6, stanza XXIV), and arrives on the scene more than an hour late.
 According to the dueling codex, if a duelist arrives more than 15 minutes late, he automatically forfeits the duel.
-Lensky and Zaretsky have been waiting all that time (chapter 6, stanza XXVI), even though it was Zaretsky's duty to proclaim Lensky as winner and take him home.
+Lensky and Zaretsky have been waiting all that time (chapter 6, stanza XXVI), even though it was Zaretsky's duty to proclaim Lensky winner and take him home.

 When Onegin finally arrives, Zaretsky is supposed to ask him a final time if he would like to apologise.
 Instead, Zaretsky is surprised by the apparent absence of Onegin's second.
 Onegin, against all rules, appoints his servant Guillot as his second (chapter 6, stanza XXVII), a blatant insult for the nobleman Zaretsky.
 Zaretsky angrily accepts Guillot as Onegin's second.
 By his actions, Zaretsky does not act as a nobleman should; in the end Onegin wins the duel.

 Onegin himself, however, tried as he could to prevent the fatal outcome, and killed Lensky unwillingly and almost by accident.
-As the first shooter, he couldn't show that he was deliberately trying to miss the opponent, because this was considered as a serious insult and could create a formal reason to appoint another duel.
-Instead, he tried to minimize his chances of hitting Lensky by shooting without precise aiming, from the maximal possible distance, not even trying to come closer and get a clear shot.
+As the first shooter, he couldn't deliberately miss the opponent: this was considered a serious insult and could create a formal reason to arrange another duel.
+Instead, he tried to minimize his chances of hitting Lensky by shooting without precise aim, from the maximum possible distance, not even trying to come closer and get a clear shot.

 Translations

 Translators of Eugene Onegin have all had to adopt a trade-off between precision and preservation of poetic imperatives.
-This particular challenge and the importance of Eugene Onegin in Russian literature have resulted in an impressive number of competing translations.
+This particular challenge and the importance of Eugene Onegin in Russian literature have resulted in a large number of competing translations.